V22.0436 - Prof. Grishman

 fair game on the exam.

-The mid-term is closed book.
-However, students may
+The mid-term is open book and open notes.
+However, you may not

 Time and Frequency